-We feel honoured to have the support of so many highly qualified people from the medical, medical research and yoga therapy professions both here and overseas.
+We feel honoured to have the support of so many highly qualified professionals from the NHS, medical research, charity, marketing, fund raising & yoga therapy sectors both here and overseas.
 It is important for The Yoga For Life Project that as we are working to bring the physical and mental health benefits of yoga to a wider and more diverse community and into the NHS that we have the back-up, research and advice of highly qualified and respected individuals from the medical and yoga therapy professions.
 Working with highly experienced yoga therapists who work one to one and with groups is an important aspect of the work of The Yoga For Life Project and is there to complement and support the work of our specialist therapeutic yoga teachers.

 MBBS, Ph.D.
 Director, Patanjali Research Foundation, India

 Shirley Telles has a degree in conventional medicine (MBBS) and a MPhil and PhD in Neurophysiology.
 Both MPhil and PhD theses were on the effects of yoga practice.
 Dr. Telles received a Fulbright fellowship in 1998 and in 2001 an award from the Templeton Foundation for creative ideas in meditation and neurobiology.
 In 2007 she received an Indian Council of Medical Research Centre for Advanced Research to study meditation’s effects through autonomic variables, evoked and event related potentials, polysomnography and fMRI.
 Dr Telles has been the director of Patanjali Research Foundation, Haridwar, India; www.patanjaliresearchfoundation.com since 2007.
 Dr. Telles has over 179 research papers listed in bibliographic databases and authored 6 books.
 Most important, she is an enthusiastic practitioner of yoga.